jd-apprentice/waifuland-api/README.md

 ![WaifuLand](https://user-images.githubusercontent.com/68082746/155921172-311bb682-cfed-494f-89c5-371e22ac25a6.gif)

+WaifuLand is a REST API that provides information about the anime world.
+It is a project that is still in development, but it is already functional.

 ## 🗒 About the project

-- The project is a API-REST which gives random waifu images, they are uploaded to cloudinary and their public url is stored in mongodb
+- The project is a REST API which gives random waifu images, they are uploaded to cloudinary and their public url is stored in mongodb
 - Learning throught documentation and breaking things
+- Expect many bugs and errors in the code
+- You are free to collaborate with the project or use it as you wish

 ## 🚧 Routes